 Low Suction Force

 One of the common problems that a lot of people face is decreased suction.
 When you test for the suction issue, start with emptying the dust canister.
-The next step is to check the filters, brush roll and the hose.
-In case you find any obstruction, clean them out.
+The next step is to check the filters, brush roll, and hose.
+In case you find any obstructions, clean them out.
 However, if all these parts are clear and have no obstruction, it’s time to check the belt of the vacuum cleaner.
-When the brush roll is clean but it doesn’t spin or spins at a decreased speed, there may be a problem with the vacuum belt.
-The belts are not very expensive, and you can easily replace it.
+When the brush roll is clean but it doesn’t spin or spin at a decreased speed, there may be a problem with the vacuum belt.
+The belts are not very expensive, and you can easily replace them.

-Most of the vacuum cleaners make minimum noise for the convenience of the users.
-However, if your vacuum cleaner is making a lot of noise lately, there can be a number of reasons, such as blockage, air leaks or problems with the motor, fan or an obstructed hose.
+Most vacuum cleaners make minimum noise for the convenience of the users.
+However, if your vacuum cleaner is making a lot of noise lately, there can be a number of reasons, such as blockage, air leaks, or problems with the motor, fan, or an obstructed hose.
 If a belt is detached, for instance, the vacuum cleaner makes a lot of noise.
 If the hose and belt are obstructed, there may be a problem with the motor of the vacuum cleaner.
 Motors get very noisy before the vacuum cleaners stop functioning.